-'Loan loss rate' Is quoted in basis points and represents total annualised loan impairment divided by gross loans and advances to customers and banks held at amortised cost at the balance sheet date.
+'Loan loss rate' Is quoted in basis points and represents total loan impairment divided by gross loans and advances to customers and banks held at amortised cost at the balance sheet date.

-'Loan to deposit ratio' Loans and advances divided by customer accounts calculated for Barclays UK; Barclays International and Non-Core, excluding investment banking businesses.
-This excludes particular liabilities issued by the retail businesses that have characteristics comparable to retail deposits (for example structured Certificates of Deposit and retail bonds), which are included within debt securities in issue.
+Loan to deposit ratio' Loans and advances divided by customer accounts calculated for Barclays UK and Barclays International excluding investment banking balances other than interest earning lending.
+This excludes particular liabilities issued by the retail businesses that have characteristics comparable to retail deposits (for example structured Certificates of Deposit and retail bonds), which are included within debt securities in issue

-'Loan to value (LTV) ratio' Expresses the amount borrowed against an asset (i.e. a mortgage) as a percentage of the appraised value of the asset.
+Loan to value (LTV) ratio' Expresses the amount borrowed against an asset (i.e. a mortgage) as a percentage of the appraised value of the asset.
 The ratios are used in determining the appropriate level of risk for the loan and are generally reported as an average for new mortgages or an entire portfolio.
-Also see 'Marked to market (MMT) LTV ratio.'
+Also see 'Marked to market (MTM) LTV ratio.'